-Attachment emerges through a prototypical nature by nurture interaction.
-It therefore is influenced by both imprinted (i.e. genetic) and environmentally driven (i.e. epigenetic change) mechanisms.
+Attachment emerges as a prototypical nature by nurture interaction – it is influenced by both genetic and environmental factors.
+The interplay between genetic and environmental factors can nowadays be assessed by combining the study of genetic predispositions with epigenetics (i.e., environment-dependent changes in gene transcription).
 Through international collaborations, the SoNeAt lab can participate in the investigation of the genetic and epigenetic correlates of attachment in (young healthy) adults.

-Inter-individual differences in attachment can be understood as meaningful adaptations to specific environments, and their emergence therefore to represent a prototypical gene by environment, or nature by nurture interaction process.
-By looking at the genetic information in addition to epigenetic markers (i.e. methylation at CpG sites that control the transcription of genes), we hope to obtain a better insight into the biological mechanisms underlying the environmental adaptations characterising attachment, and in particular secure versus insecure, avoidant and/or anxious attachment orientations.
+Interindividual differences in attachment can be understood as meaningful adaptations to specific environmental demands.
+While infants are born with certain genetic predispositions, it is the environment within which they grow up that determines the extent of gene transcription.
+The seminal work of Weaver and colleagues in rats (original publications: 1999 and 2004) provides the basis of such work.
+By looking at epigenetic markers (i.e., methylation at CpG sites that control the transcription of genes) – and by combining such insights with genetic information in the future -, we hope to obtain a better insight into the biological mechanisms underlying environmental adaptations in association with attachment, and in particular secure versus insecure, avoidant and/or anxious attachment dimensions.

 Epigenetics & Attachment in Adults

-In a first paper, we looked at epigenetic modification (degree of methylation) of the oxytocin receptor gene (OXTR) and glucocorticoid receptor gene (NR3C1) promoters as a function of self-reported attachment avoidance and anxiety in a sample of 109 young healthy adolescents.
+In a first paper, we looked at epigenetic modification (i.e., degree of methylation) of the oxytocin receptor gene (OXTR) and glucocorticoid receptor gene (NR3C1) promoters as a function of self-reported attachment avoidance and anxiety in a sample of 109 young healthy adolescents.
 The paper is published and freely available here.

-Our findings revealed a specific association between the degree of both OXTR and NR3C1 promoter methylation and attachment avoidance (i.e. in participants who scored high on attachment avoidance but low on attachment anxiety).
-Attachment avoidance may thus be epigenetically characterised by a less active oxytocin system generally thought to be implicated in prosocial processes also comprising mechanisms to cope with stress by seeking proximity to and comfort by others.
-In addition, attachment avoidance may also be characterised by a more active HPA axis and thus sustained stress, because the glucocorticoid receptor NR3C1 is generally associated with the negative feedback-loop of the HPA axis to shut down the stress response.
-This may be due to the fact that avoidantly attached individuals tend to be self-reliant and do less likely turn to others to help them (co-)regulating stress, which may be a less effective / more costly stress-regulation strategy.
+Our findings revealed a specific association between the degree of both OXTR and NR3C1 promoter methylation and attachment avoidance (i.e., in participants who scored high on attachment avoidance but low on attachment anxiety).
+Attachment avoidance may thus be epigenetically characterised by a less active oxytocin system.
+The oxytocin system is thought to be implicated in prosocial processes also comprising mechanisms to cope with stress by seeking proximity to and comfort by others.
+In addition, attachment avoidance may also be characterised by a more active HPA stress axis and thus sustained stress.
+This link emerges because the glucocorticoid receptor NR3C1 is generally associated with the negative feedback-loop of the HPA axis to shut down the stress response.
+Such pattern may be due to the fact that avoidantly attached individuals tend to be self-reliant and to less likely turn to others to help them (co-)regulating stress, which may be a less effective / more costly stress-regulation strategy.

 Genetics / Epigenetics & Attachment in Parents and Children